HEALTH

 • Pain relievers: Over-the-counter medications like ibuprofen or acetaminophen can help reduce pain, inflammation, and fever.
 Always follow the dosage instructions.

-• Saltwater gargle: It is an old-school remedy, but gargling with warm saltwater can provide temporary relief for a sore throat.
+• Saltwater gargle: It is an old-school remedy, but gargling with warm salt water can provide temporary relief for a sore throat.
 It will not cure the infection, but it can reduce swelling and discomfort.

 • Lozenges or sprays: Throat lozenges or sprays that numb the area can provide temporary relief from pain and make it easier to swallow.